FGAA-FPN: Foreground-Guided Angle-Aware Feature Pyramid Network for Oriented Object Detection: Proposed Method

+where $\mathcal{L}_{\mathrm{det}}$ denotes the standard detection loss.
+The balancing factor is set to $\lambda_{\mathrm{fg}}=0.7$ based on validation-set sensitivity experiments.
+This value balances auxiliary foreground supervision and the main detection objective: smaller values provide insufficient supervision for the foreground branch, whereas larger values tend to over-emphasize the weak box-derived masks and slightly affect detection optimization.

 To ensure stable optimization and clear functional separation, the predicted foreground probability maps are explicitly detached before being used for feature modulation and attention guidance.
 As a result, gradients from the detection loss do not propagate into the foreground estimation branch, which is optimized solely through the foreground supervision loss.
-The overall training objective is defined as

-where $\mathcal{L}_{\mathrm{det}}$ denotes the standard detection loss.
-This design enables effective foreground learning while preventing the foreground branch from degenerating into an implicit attention mechanism driven by detection objectives.
+This prevents the foreground map from degenerating into an unconstrained attention gate and preserves its interpretation as a box-supervised foreground probability map, while subsequent detection layers still learn how to use this foreground prior for oriented detection.